SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_includes/html-alert-kududash-logstream.md

 <div class="alert alert-danger">
-Web Server Logging must be enabled for the Windows Azure Web Site or this page will fail to load.
+Web Server Logging must be enabled for the Microsoft Azure Web Site or this page will fail to load.
 </div>